 Yoga with Resistance Bands and Weights

-Gipe’s Yoga, with resistance band and weights classes helps maintain strong, stable posture and allows for smooth and controlled movements in your day-to-day life or your sports activity.
+Gipe’s Yoga, with resistance band and weights classes aim to maintain strong, stable posture and easier controlled movements in your day-to-day life or your sports activity.
+See what the science reveals about the relationship between the gut microbiome and resistance training.

 Combining yoga, light weights and resistance training can significantly improve your strength, your agility, flexibility, balance, coordination, and mental focus through dynamic poses, controlled slow movements, and mindfulness practices.